-&lt;sup>5 See ILO Monitor (25 January 2021):
+5 See ILO Monitor (25 January 2021):

-Moreover, the ensuing economic recession has repercussions on women-led small businesses; in particular, 64 percent of these enterprises reported that the pandemic has had a severe impact on their business operations compared to 52 percent of men-led firms.
-In addition, the shift to telecommuting means that women face increasing challenges in balancing gainful employment with unpaid care work such as helping small children with online learning, doing household chores, or caring for sick family members.
-Available data reveal that women in the region spend an average of 3-4 hours a day doing unpaid domestic and care work, more than double that of men's share in domestic responsibilities.
-Furthermore, financial strains combined with lockdown measures could lead to a 20 percent surge in domestic violence as victims are trapped with their abusers.
-This translates into an additional 15 million cases of domestic violence for an average lockdown of 3 months and as high as 61 million cases when confinement measures extend for a year.
-In the particular translates into an additional 15 million cases when confinement measures extend for a year.
+Moreover, the ensuing economic recession has repercussions on women-led small businesses; in particular, 64 percent of these enterprises reported that the pandemic has had a severe impact on their business operations compared to 52 percent of men-led firms.9 In addition, the shift to telecommuting means that women face increasing challenges in balancing gainful employment with unpaid care work such as helping small children with online learning, doing household chores, or caring for sick family members.
+Available data reveal that women in the region spend an average of 3-4 hours a day doing unpaid domestic and care work, more than double that of men's share in domestic responsibilities.10 Furthermore, financial strains combined with lockdown measures could lead to a 20 percent surge in domestic violence as victims are trapped with their abusers.
+This translates into an additional 15 million cases of domestic violence for an average lockdown of 3 months and as high as 61 million cases when confinement measures extend for a year.11

 The pandemic has also given rise to immediate and long-term effects on the youth.
 A report by the ILO reveals that 73 percent of young people 18-29 years old who study or combine study with work experienced school closures since the start of the pandemic, but not all were able to shift to online learning, leaving one in eight young people without access to courses, teaching or training.
-Moreover, one in six of the youth employed before the pandemic had to stop work entirely.
-The lack of access to education and skills training, exacerbated by weak digital infrastructure and lack of digital equipment necessary for distance learning generate scarring effects that could, in turn, be reflected in lower wages, limited career development opportunities and diminished prospects for better jobs.
+Moreover, one in six of the youth employed before the pandemic had to stop work entirely.12 The lack of access to education and skills training, exacerbated by weak digital infrastructure and lack of digital equipment necessary for distance learning generate scarring effects that could, in turn, be reflected in lower wages, limited career development opportunities and diminished prospects for better jobs.